-Workers’ compensation is mandatory at most places of work in South Carolina, and it automatically covers a sizable portion of an injured worker’s economic losses, including medical bills and a percentage of their income while out of work.
+Workers’ compensation is mandatory at most places of work in West Virginia, and it automatically covers a sizable portion of an injured worker’s economic losses, including medical bills and a percentage of their income while out of work.

 However, workers’ compensation does not cover all of the harm workers experience.
 For example, it does not provide coverage for non-economic losses, such as mental anguish, sorrow, and loss of companionship.